DataDog/documentation/content/en/tracing/service_catalog/scorecards.md

 ### Creating custom rules

 {{< callout url="https://forms.gle/8HCfQiuKM8FVceTG9" btn_hidden="false">}}
 Custom Scorecard rules are in private beta.
-Join the beta and get detailed API instructions by requesting access.
+Join the beta by requesting access.
 {{< /callout >}}

-To add custom rules to your Scorecards dashboard using the Scorecards API:
+To add custom rules to your Scorecards dashboard using the [Scorecards API][10]:

 1. Specify the name of the rule, the scorecard it belongs to, a rule description, and an owner to pass to `/scorecard/rules`.
 2. Send an outcome of `pass`, `fail`, or `skip` for each `{rule, service}` tuple that you are evaluating to `/scorecard/outcomes/batch`.
 3. View an overview of outcomes in the Scorecards dashboard.

 After initial setup, rules can also be enabled or disabled through the API.

+To add custom rules to your Scorecards dashboard using the Scorecards UI:

+1. Click **Create Rule** on the Scorecards page.
+2. Specify the name of the rule, the scorecard it belongs to, a rule description, and the owning team.
+3. Send an outcome of `pass`, `fail`, or `skip` for each `{rule, service}` tuple that you are evaluating to the Scorecards API `/scorecard/outcomes/batch` endpoint.
+4. View an overview of outcomes in the Scorecards dashboard.

+{{< img src="/tracing/service_catalog/scorecard-create-rule-ui.png" alt="Create Rule modal to add custom rules in Scorecards dashboard" style="width:90%;" >}}

 ## How services are evaluated